SliceGX: Layer-wise GNN Explanation with Model-slicing: Conclusion

 \section{Conclusion}

 We introduced \slice, a layer-wise, novel \gnn explanation framework that leverages model slicing to generate explanations from selected source layers for output at target layers.
 We formalized explanation generation as a novel bi-criteria optimization problem, and introduced novel and efficient algorithms for both single-node, single-source and multi-node, multi-source settings.
 Our theoretical and experimental results demonstrate the effectiveness, efficiency, and scalability of \slice algorithms, as well as their practical utility for model debugging in real-world applications.

-A future topic is to extend \sliceq to more expressive language and enrich \slice to support more explanatory operators.
+\begin{acks} This work was supported by NSFC Grant No. 62502434 and the Ningbo Yongjiang Talent Introduction Programme (2022A-237-G). \end{acks}